GopiSumanth/GopiSumanth/README.md

 ![Spider man git](https://octodex.github.com/images/spidertocat.png)
 <h2 align="center">Hi there 👋!Welcome to Gopi Sumanth Bhaskar's profile🤓</h2>

-<p align="center">Gopi Sumanth is an aspiring Data Scientist currently working as a research assistant under Senior Scientist Dr. M. Srinivasa Rao at CSIR IICT, Hyderabad.👨🏻‍💻.
+<p align="center">Gopi Sumanth is currently working as a Data Science Engineer at Semantic Web India, Bengaluru.
+Before that he worked as Research Assistant under Senior Scientist Dr. M. Srinivasa Rao at CSIR IICT, Hyderabad.👨🏻‍💻.
 He completed his Master of Science in Computer Science from South Asian University, New Delhi and B.Tech in Computer Science and Engineering from Lovely Professional University, Punjab👨🏻‍🎓.</p>
 <p align="center">On the research front, he has had an eclectic, experimental cum computational background in Machine Learning, Deep Learning, Robotics, Natural Language Processing, and Computer Vision🦾.
-Now, he is into developing skills in Bioinformatics and Applied Biology in the pursuit of being a holistic researcher🧬.</p>
+Now, he is into developing skills in Bioinformatics and Semantic AI in the pursuit of being a holistic researcher🧬.</p>
-<p align="center">He is goal-oriented, determined and focused with a keen eye for details and skilled in Machine Learning, Deep Learning, Time series, Python, R, MATLAB, and SQL🎯.
-He is actively looking for a job role in AI/ML field🏹.</p>
+<p align="center">He is goal-oriented, determined and focused with a keen eye for details and skilled in Machine Learning, Deep Learning, Time series, Python, R, MATLAB, and SQL🎯.</p>
-<p align="center">Apart from the labs, he can be found on the squash court🏸, cooking in the kitchen👨🏻‍🍳 or immersed in a discussion on the contemporary relevance of philosophy and logic at CSIR-IICT, Hyderabad campus💬. </p>
+<p align="center">Apart from the work, he can be found on the squash court🏸, cooking in the kitchen👨🏻‍🍳 or immersed in a discussion on the contemporary relevance of philosophy and logic. </p>

 ### 📫 How to reach Gopi: :smiley:
 <a href="https://www.linkedin.com/in/gopi-b/">